 F2 Savannah Cats

 F2 Savannah cat size: males are 16 to 25 pounds with some reaching 30+ pounds.
-They measures 15 to 18 inches at the shoulder and are 20 to 22 inches long.
+They measure 15 to 18 inches at the shoulder and are 20 to 22 inches long.
 Females range from 12 to 16 pounds.
 There will be a small percentage of F2’s, probably 20%, whose personalities lean towards that of an F1.
 The rest will be very social with their immediate family, including children.
-Generally they are not lap cats and do not like to be held, but will want to be petted and will play nonstop with you.
+Generally, they do not lap cats and do not like to be held, but will want to be petted and will play nonstop with you.

 When strangers come into their home, they may initially hide, but will usually warm up to the visitors over the course of their stay.
 Some will allow your guests to them pet them, others will just stay in close proximity, checking out what’s going on.
 Litter box habits are good.
 Like the F1’s, some will be attracted to dry cleaning bags and grocery sacks.
 Vet visits are going to be more manageable than the F1’s, but going to the vet can still be a handful if they have had a prior negative experience.